 What financial requirements does the EB-5 program have for investors?

-All EB-5 investor need the minimum amount in investment capital to begin the EB-5 process.
-The current threshold investment amount stands at $1,050,000, while the reduced amount for projects in targeted employment areas (TEAs) stands at $800,000.
+All EB-5 investors need the minimum amount of investment capital to begin the EB-5 process.
+The current threshold investment amount is $1,050,000, while the reduced amount for projects in targeted employment areas (TEAs) stands at $800,000.
 The actual investment capital is the only official financial requirement of the EB-5 program.
-However, realistically speaking, the investor will need a much larger sum due to the accumulation of necessary legal costs, filing fees, and administration fees.
+However, realistically speaking, the investor will need a larger sum due to the necessary legal costs, filing fees, and administration fees.

 All EB-5 investors are advised to start the EB-5 process with the aid of an immigration attorney.
-An experienced attorney will help investors facilitate the process and ensure they comply with all required legalities.
-Hiring an immigration attorney will naturally incur costs of its own, which generally range from $15,000 to $25,000.
+An experienced attorney will help investors through the process and ensure they comply with all requirements.
+Hiring an immigration attorney will incur costs of its own, which generally range from $15,000 to $50,000.
 In addition, the various petitions that need to be submitted as part of the EB-5 process come with substantial filing fees.

 Menu